v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Plugins options:

--lp, --list-plugins List the available plugins.
+-lp, --list-plugins Lists available plugins.

 SDBM export plug-in options: